DIPlib/diplib/changelogs/diplib_3.2.0.md

 ### Bug fixes

 - Fixed memory corruption bug when releasing data from a different thread.

+- Fixed name of last input argument to `dip.GreyWeightedDistanceTransform`, which is now `mode`.

 (See also bugfixes to *DIPlib*.)